davidetuazon/taskflow-server/README.md

    Full-stack balance.
 Improved both frontend and backend skills.
 To what extent?
 I'd say past entry-level skills.

 8. Weaknesses I noticed\
    Polishing and completeness.
-I left some features unfinished (account settings, search bar, mobile responsiveness).\
+I left some features unfinished (account settings, adding members to project, mobile responsiveness).\
    No tests.
 No automated validation of reliability.\
    No deployment.
 I haven't shipped it.
 It is still in local/dev environment.